 I was fortunate to play a small part in the evolution of the Web.
 As far as I know, I was the first professional web developer in Israel, where I grew up.
 I worked for the country’s first (and at the time, only) public ISP after a period of exploring web technologies to satisfy my own curiosity during my time working at the Tel Aviv University.
 I later relocated to Silicon Valley where I pursued a successful career in Internet technologies.
 They were exciting times and many of us had great hopes for the Internet, many of which were realized.
 I do think we have reached a point of diminishing returns, though.
 I still believe that any value we garner from these technologies should be balanced with a hefty dose of solitary explorations in natural settings, disconnected from technology, experiencing the world at its most sublime and in the most personal and tactile way possible.

-Your images of Badlands covered with carpet of scorpionweed and beeplant are striking examples of triumph of life amidst adversity.
+Your images of Badlands covered with a carpet of scorpionweed and bee plant are striking examples of the triumph of life over adversity.
 How do you keep yourself inspired and your sense of wonder afresh for life’s journey through its varied alleys?

 That’s an excellent question.
 Along the same lines as my previous answer, I think that most people are under the incorrect impression that being inspired is a passive state resulting from the occasional encounter with something unique.
 In fact, inspiration is everywhere, all the time.
 It’s within us, no matter what we happen to be doing at a given moment.
 It takes training and discipline to proactively maintain this mindset.
 It is a state of sustained wonder, interrupted sometimes by adverse conditions, though those are the exception rather than the norm.
 Rather than thinking in terms of keeping yourself inspired, it is much more rewarding to just stay there and to keep yourself from becoming uninspired.

 Guy Tal loves being in the deserts, highlands and mountains of the Colorado Plateau.
-Hardly anything attracts him more than being out in the wilderness camping with books such as, Walden by Henry David Thoreau, A Sand County Almanac by Aldo Leopold, and The Little Prince by Antoine de Saint-Exupery with the whispers of gentle breeze to accompany him.
+Hardly anything attracts him more than being out in the wilderness camping with books such as Walden by Henry David Thoreau, A Sand County Almanac by Aldo Leopold and The Little Prince by Antoine de Saint-Exupery with the whispers of the gentle breeze to accompany him.